 More than 80% of UNI students receive some form of financial aid.
 Students can receive aid in the form of grants, scholarships, loans, and work-study.
 To learn more about applying for aid process visit Applying for Aid.

 Some scholarships are awarded at the time of admissions.
 You will be notified of your selection for these awards by the Office of Student Financial Aid.
-All other scholarships at UNI require the completion of the UNIversity Scholarship Application.
+All other scholarships at UNI require the completion of the UNI Scholarship Application.
 The application is available in September.
 The deadline to submit the application is January 15.
 Visit our comprehensive Scholarship Chart for more details on available scholarships and eligibility criteria.

 You may also be eligible for need-based and non-need-based scholarships from other sources.
 Begin your search while in high school and apply for any scholarship which you are eligible for.
 Ask your counselor about any hometown scholarships.
 Also, ask any organizations you belong to if they offer scholarships.

 Grants are considered “gift aid” and do not have to be repaid.
 Eligibility for grants is determined by the Expected Family Contribution, as calculated on the FAFSA.
 Learn more about the different grants available to UNI students here.